Governance Cockpit

 Hint

-Please note that the upcoming resubmissions, as well as the finished publications of diagrams and catalog items, contain the validity date.
-Unlike in the workflow list, the dates refer to the valid to/valid from date and not to the start and end dates.
+Please note that upcoming resubmissions and finished publications of diagrams and catalog items are based on validity dates.
+Unlike in the workflow list, the data refers to the Valid to/Valid from date and not the Start and End date.

 Note